ATTOM: Zombie Foreclosures Remain Mostly Eradicated

 It’s Halloween, and while there will be numerous little zombies wandering neighborhood streets this evening, it’s unlikely we will see much of another kind of walking dead: The elusive zombie foreclosure.

-That because the U.S. labor market and economy-at-large remain relatively strong.
+That is because the U.S. labor market and economy at large remain relatively strong.
 With most homeowners gainfully employed and a majority “rate locked” into their current mortgages, mortgage performance continues to be stellar.

 As per ATTOM’s most recent Vacant Property and Zombie Foreclosure Report, there’s currently only about 7,100 pre-foreclosure properties sitting vacant.
-And while that figure represents a slight increase in “zombie foreclosures” compared with the third quarter, its down 20.2% from the fourth quarter of 2023.
+And while that figure represents a slight increase in “zombie foreclosures” compared with the third quarter, it is down 20.2% from the fourth quarter of 2023.

 The report shows that about 1.4 million residential properties in the U.S. are vacant.